gpirrotta/amat-pa-bot/README.md

 ## License

-AmatPABot is released under the MIT License.
+amat-pa-bot package is released under the MIT License.
 See the bundled LICENSE file for details.